intel/nauta/docs/installation-and-configuration/System_Software_Components_Requisites/SSCR.md

 The Nauta installation package consists of two major components:

 1. A package that installs a vanilla Kubernetes* cluster, including necessary OS-level software components, on provisioned Hardware.

-1. A package that installs Nauta components (including containers, configuration files, etc.) on the above-mentioned Kubernetes cluster.
+1. A package that installs Nauta components (including containers, configuration files, , and so on.) on the above-mentioned Kubernetes cluster.

 Nauta software components are optimized for AI containers containing Nauta-optimized libraries.

 ## Next Steps: How to Build Nauta

 * [Building Nauta](../How_to_Build_Nauta/HBN.md)